 By solving the constrained optimisation problem established above, the weight of the links between the nodes, as a generalisation of the Boltzmann probability distribution, can be obtained from

 where $\alpha$ and $\beta$ are the Lagrange multipliers required for solving the constrained optimisation problem.
 A similar approach, but in the context of corporate competition, was performed in Ref.~\cite{BSB11} by Braha \emph{et al.} They proposed a model combining preferential attachment and geographic distance effects, where the probability of competition between firms will be proportional to $(k_i k_j)^\gamma d_{ij}^\delta$.
-The key idea behind is that: ``The physical distance between nodes in geographic networks plays an important role in determining the costs and benefits of communication and transport ~\cite{BSB11}" which have significant importance in the context of gang war and company competition.
+The key idea is that the physical distance between nodes strongly determines the benefits and costs of transport and communication\cite{BSB11}, which then have significant importance in the context of gang war and company competition.